-PHAs in nonmetropolitan areas may, in certain circumstances, conduct surveys of groups of counties.
-HUD must approve all county-grouped surveys in advance.
+surveys in advance.
 PHAs are cautioned that the resulting FMRs may not be identical for the counties surveyed; each individual FMR area will have a separate FMR based on the relationship of rents in that area to the combined rents in the cluster of FMR areas.
 In addition, PHAs are advised that counties where FMRs are based on the combined rents in the cluster of FMR areas will not have their FMRs revised unless the grouped survey results show a revised FMR statistically different from the combined rent level.

 Survey samples should preferably be randomly drawn from a complete list of rental units for the FMR area.
 If this is not feasible, the selected sample must be drawn to be statistically representative of the entire rental housing stock of the FMR area.
 Surveys must include units at all rent levels and be representative by structure type (including single-family, duplex, and other small rental properties), age of housing unit, and geographic location.
-The 2007-2011 5-year ACS data should be used as a means of verifying if a sample is representative of the FMR area's rental housing stock.
+The 2008-2012 5-year ACS data should be used as a means of verifying if a sample is representative of the FMR area's rental housing stock.